fraud-intelligence-limited/fil-documentation/src/tutorials-web/uploading-fraud-data.md

 ::: tip NOTE

-If you are uploading several individual fraud identifiers, each entry must start from a new line.
+If you upload several individual fraud identifiers, each entry must start on a new line.

 A single fraud event data submission can contain up to `500` entries.